AnotherKamila/kamila.is/teaching/shell/index.md

 add_to_head: <link rel="stylesheet" type="text/css" href="asciinema-player.css" />
 ---

+**Work in progress**: I intend to add more sections, such as redirection.
+The parts which are here are pretty complete.

 The shell (or the command line) is where you enter commands.
 Though it may appear scary at first sight, it is a very powerful tool that allows you to do much more than any graphical interface would.
 This tutorial aims to make you comfortable in the shell, assuming no previous knowledge.

 # Artillery Preparation

 This tutorial makes generous use of [asciinema](https://asciinema.org/): it is full of "videos" (not really videos) of what it looks like to type the commands I will be talking about.
 You can pause and replay everything, and because it is actually text, you can copy things from the window.
-Click the :
+Click this "video" to play it:

 <asciinema-player src="./cast/asciinema-demo.cast" speed="2" theme="solarized-dark" size="medium" idle-time-limit="0.2"></asciinema-player>

 We will be using the Friendly Interactive shell -- [fish](https://fishshell.com/).
 See [their website](https://fishshell.com/#platform_tabs) for installation instructions.
 For example, on FreeBSD, you can install it with `pkg install fish`.

-Afterwards, you can run it inside your usual shell by typing `fish`.
+Afterwards, you can run it inside your default shell by typing `fish`.

 This is what the process looks like on FreeBSD: